anonRNG/RNGmonitor/README.md

 ## RNDevalRepeat — Research Prototype

-This repository contains a proof-of-principle Python implementation corresponding to a research publication.
+This repository contains a proof-of-principle Python implementation corresponding to a research article.
 The code reflects the experimental setup described in the paper and is provided solely for research and evaluation purposes.
 It is not intended as a production-ready or optimized implementation.

 ## Requirements